kucheruk/gamemaster/README.md

 - [ ] auto cancel tote after 1 week, return funds, ban user who created tote

+- [ ] tote finish prints winners and loosers and all amounts to chat

 - [ ] single /tote command with interactive buttons for all actions

+- [ ] Akka Persistence for tote instance

 - [ ] inplace updates for tote report block